KhoreyCh/CSE15L-Lab-Reports/Lab4.md

 ![Image](Step 4.png)

 For the next step, which happened after I connected to the remote server, I pressed `<ctrl> R cl <Enter>`.
 This searched the history of the commands I recently used, for whatever had "cl" in it.
 Doing this brought up the `git clone git@github.com:KhoreyCh/lab7.git`.
 This is the to ssh link to the github repository which contains the file that I'm going to edit.
+This works because I generated the ssh keys on the private server and updated my github account to recognize that public key.
 The final enter ran the command and cloned the repository

 ![Image](Step 5.png)